intellifi-nl/webapi-doc/quick-start.md

 }
 ```

 We now want to change the value of the label to a more sensible value.
-Please note that you will have to add the id of the resource to your uri.
+Please note that you will have to add the id of the resource to your url.
 ```
 curl -XPUT -H "Content-Type: application/json" --data @`putBody.json` http://`brain_host`/api/locations/550052669dba59d03057cb74
 ```